vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 Use _Vehicle_ to define other forms of Robustness property from Casadio et al. [-@CasadioKDKKAR22].

-*Please note: although the _Vehicle_ language is rich enough to compile all the robustness definitions, not all definitions will be feasible for Marabou that can have only one occurence of a neural network per specification.*
+*Please note: although the _Vehicle_ language is rich enough to compile all the robustness definitions, not all definitions will be feasible for Marabou that can have only one occurence of a neural network per specification.
+But you may install the tool [@vibecheck] and call it from Vehicle.
+This will help you to complete this exercise.*

 ## Exercise #6 (⭑⭑): Other Distances in Vehicle